PodcastsDocumentary18 Questions, 40 Mystics

 • 18 Questions, 40 Mystics

-Now, he joins us to answer eighteen questions on Jewish mysticism with Rabbi Dr. Benji Levy including the importance of diversity within Jewish life and the true concerns of most Jews throughout history.
+Now, she joins us to answer eighteen questions with Rabbi Dr. Benji Levy on Jewish mysticism including gender roles in Jewish mystical thinking, the significance of the State of Israel, and the interconnectedness of all things.

 Here are our questions: